BHS in Clinical and Diagnostic Sciences with Emphasis in Radiography

 The Joint Review Committee on Education in Radiologic Technology

 Chicago, Illinois 60606-3182

-Students transferring from other institutions should contact the program director to select appropriate prerequisite courses for admission.
-Students must complete these courses in addition to major, degree and University requirements, including University general education requirements.
+Students transferring from other institutions should contact the program director to identify appropriate pre-requisite courses for admission.
+All pre-requisite courses require a grade of C- or higher, and students must make a separate application to begin the professional phase and earn a BHS in Clinical and Diagnostic Science with an emphasis in Radiography.
+Students must complete pre-requisite courses in addition to major, degree and University requirements, including University general education requirements.

 |MATH 1100||College Algebra||3|

 |ENGLSH 1000||Exposition and Argumentation||3|

 |or BIO_SC 1500||Introduction to Biological Systems with Laboratory|